 It’s hard to imagine life without summer vacation.
 What would we do without lazy summer days catching up on sleep, spending the day at the beach, or trying to earn some money in a seasonal job?
 The summer-off schedule evolved when we had a more agricultural society, so that kids could help families on the farm.
 Some say that this is an outdated model in our modern society, especially given the academic declines that occur for some students during the summer break.
 As a result, the shift to year-round school is becoming a more common practice.
 Continue reading “The Pros and Cons of Year Round School”

-“Home is where the heart is”, but it has also become where students and parents provide a non-traditional setting for learning.
+“Home is where the heart is”, but it has also becomes where students and parents provide a non-traditional setting for learning.
 Parents and students, alike, have chosen to take part in home-based instruction, but some are still hesitant on wondering if it is the best decision in getting seen by the college of their choosing.
 Homeschooling is not a new phenomenon and has continued to grow since the 1980’s.
 According to the National Center for Education Statistics, over 2.5 million students are homeschooled in the United States.
 Whether accompanied by individual instruction or e-learning supplementation, homeschool is a fantastic alternative and is respected by institutions of higher-learning.
 Continue reading “How to Get The Most Out of Being HomeSchooled”

 As we quickly approach Advanced Placement (AP), International Baccalaureate® (IB), and a vast list of more college preparatory tests, applications, or study abroad programs, stress can become the greatest adversary.
 Continue reading “How to Manage Your Academic Stress”